Vanity URLs

 Refer to the following guidance when establishing and using vanity URLs.

-• Use clear, descriptive keywords: Focus on terms patients are likely to search for or recognize quickly.
+• Use clear, descriptive keywords that provide clarity and build trust: Use professional terms that inspire confidencee and explain the service.
+Focus on terms a patient is likely to search for or recognize quickly.
 Choose terms that clearly indicate what the page is about.
 Use layman’s terms rather than medical jargon when targeting patients. (e.g., /flu, /mammogram, /give, /urgentcare, /wellness)

 • Align with campaigns: Tailor vanity URLs for: